Login

 7075

 7075 alloy doesn't have the best formability and weldability.
-But, it excels in high-stress applications that require strength.
-7075 is also referred to as an "aircraft grade" alloy because it has one of the highest strength aluminium alloys in the market.
+However, it excels in high-stress applications that require strength.
+7075 is also referred to as an "aircraft grade" alloy because it is one of the highest strength aluminum alloys on the market.

-It’s used for spacecraft, aircraft missiles and other defence applications.
-It is also not uncommon to see 7075 grade in parts subjected to high wear and tear, military applications and structural materials.
+It’s used for spacecraft, aircraft missiles, and other defense applications.
+It is also commonly used in parts subjected to high wear and tear, military applications, and structural materials.

 6061

-6061 aluminium alloy is more versatile because of its workability, corrosion resistance, strength and joinability.
-It has a vast range of applications that include welded assemblies, electronics, structural materials, piping, and fasteners, among others.
-It is used across various industries in various applications, including:
+6061 aluminum alloy is more versatile because of its workability, corrosion resistance, strength, and joinability.
+It has a vast range of applications, including welded assemblies, electronics, structural materials, piping, and fasteners.
+It is used across various industries in applications including:

 For more information, please visit Jacket Lift.

-6061 aluminium comes in various forms, including aluminium plate, aluminium bar and aluminium tube.
+6061 aluminum comes in various forms, including aluminum plate, aluminum bar, and aluminum tube.

 Density

-Aluminium has the same density.
-But because these are alloys made by adding other metals with different densities, the density of the alloy will change.
+Aluminum has the same density.
+However, because these are alloys made by adding other metals with different densities, the density of the alloy will change.
 Density is one of the most essential characteristics to consider when comparing the physical properties of metals.

-7075 aluminium has a density of 2.81g/cm3, which is higher than that of pure aluminium.
+7075 aluminum has a density of 2.81g/cm3, which is higher than that of pure aluminum.
 The alloy can also be strengthened using heat treatment processes, with the most common temper being 7075-T6.

-6061 aluminium has a density of 2.7 g/cm3.
-It is about the same as pure aluminium metal, largely because of the high amount of aluminium the alloy contains.
+6061 aluminum has a density of 2.7 g/cm3.
+It is about the same as pure aluminum metal, largely because of the high amount of aluminum the alloy contains.

 Mechanical Properties